-Benefit Period A period which begins with the first day you are confined on an inpatient basis in a hospital or nursing facility, and ends after you have been out of the facility for 60 days in a row (including the day of discharge).
-A benefit period starts over when you re-enter a hospital or nursing facility more than 60 days after your last discharge.
+Benefit Period - A period which begins with the first day you are admitted on an inpatient basis in a hospital or nursing facility.
+A benefit period ends after you have been out of the facility for 60 days in a row (including the day of discharge).
+A new benefit period starts when you re-enter a hospital or nursing facility more than 60 days after your last discharge.

-Term Definition Coinsurance The percentage of the Allowed Amount you must pay for certain covered services after you have paid any applicable copays until you reach your out- of-pocket maximum.
+Coinsurance - The percentage of the Allowed Amount you must pay for certain covered services after you have paid any applicable copays until you reach your out- of-pocket maximum.
 For covered services from Participating Providers, coinsurance is calculated based on the lesser of the Allowed Amount or the Participating Provider's billed charge.
 Because payment amounts are negotiated with Participating Providers to achieve overall lower costs, the Allowed Amount for Participating Providers is generally, but not always, lower than the billed charge.
 However, the amount used to calculate your coinsurance will not exceed the billed charge.
 When your coinsurance is calculated on the billed charge rather than the Allowed Amount for Participating Providers, the percentage of the Allowed Amount paid will be greater than the stated percentage.

 For covered services from Nonparticipating Providers, coinsurance is calculated based on the Allowed Amount.
 In addition, you are responsible for any excess charge over the Allowed Amount.

 Your coinsurance amount will be based on the negotiated payment amount Blue Cross has established with the provider or the provider's charge, whichever is less.
 The negotiated payment amount includes discounts that are known and can be calculated when the claim is processed.
 In some cases, after a claim is processed, that negotiated payment amount may be adjusted at a later time if the agreement with the provider so provides.
 Coinsurance calculation will not be changed by such subsequent adjustments or any other subsequent reimbursements Blue Cross may receive from other parties.

 Under the Medicare program, coinsurance refers to the percent of the Medicare approved amount that a beneficiary has to pay after the beneficiary pays any applicable deductible.
 The coinsurance payment is typically expressed as a percentage of the cost of the service.

-Contracting Hospital Any hospital that is a Participating Provider.
-Cosmetic Surgery Surgery and other services performed primarily to enhance or otherwise alter your physical appearance without correcting or improving physiological function.
+Contracting Hospital - Any hospital that is a Participating Provider.